ayushsundar/bet-on-chess/README.md

 ## 🧠 Why I'm Doing This

-I like projects where I can combine things I care about — in this case, chess, prediction, and understanding how people make decisions.
-Chess already has great engines, but they don’t tell you how Magnus *thinks*.
+I like projects where I can combine things I care about.
+In this case, it's chess, prediction, and understanding how people make decisions.
+Chess already has great engines, but they don’t tell you how Magnus thinks.
 This is just a way for me to explore that idea and see how far I can get.

 ---